aboutcircles/circles-nethermind-plugin/docs/general-example-requests.md

 ### circles_events

 Queries all events that involve a specific address.
-This is especially useful to update a client once it's address is involved in an event (see [circles subscription](#circles-subscription)) or can be used to populate a history view for a specific address.
+This is especially useful to update a client once its address is involved in an event (see [circles subscription](#circles-subscription)) or can be used to populate a history view for a specific address.